daviddoo02/Legolas-an-open-source-biped/README.md

 # Legolas - An Open Source Bipedal Robot

 Legolas is a mini bipedal robot inspired by the Cassie by Agility Robotics.
-The project aims to provide an open-source platform for applying reinforcement learning in robotics.
+The project aims to provide an open-source platform for learning and applying reinforcement learning in robotics.

 <p align="center">
   <img src="assets/cover_image_front.jpg" width="400" />